muratk3n/thirdwave/en/README.md

 ---

-Automation is mostly abt mechanitronics, control theory, robotics.. eg the famous Boston Dynamics robots.. none of them require so-called "AI" as in nnets trained with gazillions of data.
+Automation is mostly abt mechatronics, control theory, robotics.. eg the famous Boston Dynamics robots.. none of them require so-called "AI" as in nnets trained with gazillions of data.